Skip to main content

 • Check the console output for specific error messages.

-• Verify that all prerequisites are met.
+• Verify all prerequisites are met.

 • Ensure all certificate files are correctly placed and have proper permissions and filename.